zilliztech/zdoc/docs/tutorials/data/search-query-get/filtering/json-filtering-operators.md

 filter = 'json_contains_any(tags, ["electronics", "new", "clearance"])'
 ```

-In this case, Milvus will return all products that have at least one of the tags in the list `["electronics", "new", "clearance"]`.
+In this case, Zilliz Cloud will return all products that have at least one of the tags in the list `["electronics", "new", "clearance"]`.
 Even if a product only has one of these tags, it will be included in the result.